P-Y74/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

    <img src="https://github.com/user-attachments/assets/7d564981-cb81-43e7-819a-25ffcfc5bd72" width=40% height=40%/>
 </p>

-# C - Pointers, arrays and strings
+# C - Advanced Pointers, Arrays, and Strings

+This concept delves deeper into the use of **pointers**, **arrays**, and **strings** in C. Pointers store memory addresses, allowing direct manipulation of data in memory.
+Arrays are collections of elements, and strings are null-terminated character arrays.
+The projects cover advanced operations such as memory copying, string concatenation, and array manipulations, all utilizing pointers to manage and modify data efficiently.

 ## 📌 Introduction
 For this project, we expect you to look at these concepts: